Tsuk1ko/nhentai-helper/README.md

   Choose a host for downloading nHentai images.
 Only available on nHentai.
 - **Custom download URL**
   **WARNING: Please don't set this if you don't know what it does.**
-  Tip: You may need to add your domain into *XHR security* for this script.
   Provide a URL containing the following placeholder:
   - `{{mid}}` - Media ID
   - `{{index}}` - Page index, starting from 1